feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

-# Running Feast in production
+# Running Feast in production (e.g. on Kubernetes)

 ## Overview